jamesjenner/arcGauge/README.md

-arcGuage
+arcGauge
 ========

 A gauge based around an arc implemented via D3 for use in HTML.
-The primary purpose is to use as a progress based guage.
+The primary purpose is to use as a progress based gauge.

 ##Features